Troubleshooting AWS Errors

 Create a new bucket in the expected region

-Cause: The S3 log files bucket is not configured with event notifications for S3 object creation
+Cause: The S3 log files bucket is not configured to send object-created events to AWS EventBridge

 Solution:

-Configure your S3 log files bucket to send
+Enable EventBridge notifications on your S3 log files bucket

-See the CloudFormation or Terraform templates for how to configure this
+See the CloudFormation, Terraform, or manual setup guides for how to configure this

 Permission Errors